On the cone of weighted graphs generated by triangles: Classification for small

+The classification of facets of $\tau_8$ is displayed in Table~\ref{f8}.
 The total count of 52367 facets also appears in \cite{Deza} as the degree of anti-cuts in the metric polytope $\text{met}_8$.

-Here, for the first time, we encounter facets in category $2 \pmod{3}$ other than cuts.
-The significance of these new facets is still poorly understood.
-We also notice that the trivial facet and cut facets have the richest neighborhood structure; this is likely connected with the relatively large number of triangles on which the corresponding facet normals vanish.
+Here, for the first time, we encounter facets with all entries $2 \pmod{3}$ other than cuts.
+We also notice that the trivial facet and balanced cut facets have by far the largest degrees; this is likely due to the relatively large number of triangles orthogonal to the corresponding vectors.

 The number of facets of $\tau_n$ for $n=5,6,7,8$ is now sequence \href{https://oeis.org/A246427}{A246427} in the OEIS database; see \cite{OEIS}.